Horse Racing Betting

-The Cheltenham Festival is by far the biggest betting week of the year with around €172 million been spent on betting alone each year and is also the week when every person in Ireland and UK become horse racing experts.
+The Cheltenham Festival is by far the biggest betting week of the year with around €172 million been spent on betting alone each year and is also the week when every person in Ireland and UK becomes horse racing experts.
 With 28 races to get your teeth stuck into you have no end of horses to try to turn the €/£10 into life-changing money.

-One gamble in most recent years that sticks out in my mind is the then Karl Burked trained Hunt Ball, who himself started the season as lowly handicapper only to rocket up the ladder and end up running in the then Pulteney Lands Investment Novice Handicap Chase at the festival, and was back at prices as big as 66/1 on the months running up to the race and eventually went off 13/2 and duly obliged by winning by 8 lengths from White Star Line, sending lots of punters home with a skip in their step.
+One gamble in most recent years that sticks out in my mind is the then Karl Burked trained Hunt Ball, who himself started the season as a lowly handicapper only to rocket up the ladder and end up running in the then Pulteney Lands Investment Novice Handicap Chase at the festival, and was back at prices as big as 66/1 on the months running up to the race and eventually went off 13/2 and duly obliged by winning by 8 lengths from White Star Line, sending lots of punters home with a skip in their step.

 This is where you can get the value of out your ante-post bets which we discussed early.

-The Cheltenham Festival is by far the most active anti post markets when it comes to horse racing.
+The Cheltenham Festival is by far the most active anti-post market when it comes to horse racing.
 Some of the leading bookmakers don’t miss a trick with the popularity of the Cheltenham ante-post markets with most of the big online bookmaker firms gone NRMB (Non-Runner Money Back) on the big 4 races at the festival ( Champion Hurdle, Champion Chase, Stayers Hurdle, and Gold Cup) and the Ryanair Chase.
-The one downfall with this is that nearly all horses in the non-runner money back races are clipped in in price.
+The one downfall with this is that nearly all horses in the non-runner money-back races are clipped in in price.
 For example, the Willie Mullins trained Al Boum Photo was clipped into 7/2 from 9/2 with most firms, with the plusses obviously been that if your horse does not run in the race you have back him/her in when you will get your money back no questions asked.